 Look out for panels with QR codes in Yunnan Garden, scan the codes to get more information about different physical structures such as the pavilion as well as the bridge.
 You can even see what animals you can spot at the waterfall using the NTU HEY! app.

 Learning about Plants at Yunnan Garden

-Our favourite trails were the orchid trail, herbal trails and bio active trails.
+Our favourite trails at Yunnan Garden at NTU were the orchid trail, herbal trails and bio active trails.

 Different types of crops were also seen planted – potato, sweet potato, tomato, corn, Chinese celery.
 We could observe which crops seemed to do better and also identify the different crops from the type of leaves.